sczerwinski/sczerwinski.github.io/_posts/2016-06-13-functional-square-matrix-in-kotlin.md

 Let's start with the simplest case of a (rather degenerated) 1×1 matrix.
-Wikipedia does not describe, how to perform the calculation in this case, but we may try to infer the formula for the determinant from its properties.
+Wikipedia does not describe, how to perform the calculation in this case, but we may try to infer the formula from determinant's properties.

-For _n_×_n_ matrices, the following properties are always true:
+For _n_×_n_ matrices, the following statements are always true:

 $$\mathrm{det}(\boldsymbol{I}_n) = 1$$